 Directions for washing machines:

-• Use in front and top loader, and HE machines.
+• Use in HE, front and top loading machines.

 • One tablespoon (or less) per load.

-• For cold water wash, pre-dissolve with boiling water for best results.
+• For cold water wash, pre-dissolve with boiling water.

-• Clothes and linens are soft and fluffy!
+• Leaves clothes, linens, and towels wonderfully soft and fluffy!

 naturally with Pure Soap Flakes:

 Pure Soap Flakes can be used alone or combined with baking soda, borax,

 washing soda in different ratios for a more gregarious and specific washing mixture.